PhD Student at Stanford University

 - A Goel, R Hulett, B Plaut.
 Markets Beyond Nash Welfare for Leontief Utilities.
 Working paper.

 - B Plaut, T Roughgarden, Communication Complexity of Discrete Fair Division.
-SODA 2019 (to appear).
+SODA 2019.

 - B Plaut, T Roughgarden, Almost Envy-Freeness with General Valuations.
 SODA 2018.